This quinoa salad recipe is a personal favorite utilizing one of our top cooked grains of choice, quinoa.

 Very similar to the popular "quinoa tabbouleh", but with a Mediterranean twist, a quinoa recipe like this one is a great choice for a light and refreshing main meal or can likewise be served as a side dish to other protein sources.

 Don't forget, as far as grains go, quinoa is a little higher in protein content and can be an especially preferred option for those following a vegan or vegetarian diet.

 Compared to other grains, it also offers a higher protein to lower carbohydrate ratio as well as a balanced essential amino acid profile, making it a complete protein source.

 Most likely if you have arrived on this quinoa salad recipe page, you know a little bit about this alternative grain (Chenopodium quinoa) indigenous to the Andean regions of Bolivia and Peru, particularly the Lake Titicaca region bordering these two countries.

-Dry quinoa seeds have a flat rounded shape and when cooked have a comparable texture to that of couscous.
+Dry quinoa seeds have a flat rounded shape and when cooked have a comparable texture to that of couscous or bulgur wheat.
 When completely steamed in water, the seeds pop open to form tiny rounded balls with a white curled germ falling off of them.